-While the local facilitators will be responsible for data collection and synthesis, WP3 should take care of data analysis and the formulation of corrective action.
-Data collection and processing should hereby follow the data management guidelines provided by WP1 to all partners, so that sensitive data is dealt with accordingly.
-Data exchange could be effectuated via the project internal platform (ATEA) of PHUSICOS, anticipating that the appropriate confidentiality can be assured.
+While the local facilitators will be in charge of the data collection and translation of materials such as interview sheets for the participants to the local languages, WP3 will be responsible for data analysis and support the local sites to develop corrective actions if needed.
+Data collection and processing will follow the data management guidelines provided by WP1 to all partners to ensure that data are dealt with accordingly, including sensitive data.
+Data exchange will take place via the internal platform (ATEA) of PHUSICOS, anticipating that the appropriate confidentiality can be assured.

 Contextual factors: The demonstrator and concept case sites will have to consider their local contexts, especially regarding potential risks which might influence the success of realizing their Living Labs.
-Factors such as pre-existing conflicts, institutional, communication or management structures need to be identified and reported during the M&E process.
+Factors such as pre-existing conflicts, institutional, communication or management structures need to be identified and reported during the